A sighly more complex data app

 • run interactive queries in a simple SQL editor

-Since one of the design principles of Bauplan is that every core operation of the platform can always be embedded in the code of another application, we are going to use this example to illustrate further how to use the Python SDK.
+Since one of the design principles of bauplan is that every core operation of the platform can always be embedded in the code of another application, we are going to use this example to illustrate further how to use the Python SDK.
 In particular, we will explore methods to interact with the core functionalities of the data catalog and the runtime simultaneously.

 Set up